Table of Contents

 - You can find the photographs folder when the Home pane in Finder appears.

-Where do scanned documents go on Mac?
+Where do scanned files go on Mac?
 As mentioned, when you try to scan a document on Mac, you will be asked to choose the storage folder.
 All you need to do is to remember the location you chose.
 Then, navigate to the location on Mac.
-By default, scanned images, documents, etc., are saved automatically in your Mac's "Pictures" folder.
+By default, scanned image, pdf file, and multiple documents, etc., are saved automatically in your Mac's "Pictures" folder.
 To open the "Pictures" folder on Mac:

 Step 1.
 Open "Finder > "Go" > Home" on your Mac.